Youth Work (2016 - 2022)

 Every year Mieke has nominated a young Kerry filmmaker as a candidate for the National Youth Film & Animation School Screen Ireland Film Bursary with three candidates being successful to date, a number of young filmmakers mentored by Mieke have gone on to study film at third level.

 Additionally, three short films made by Kenmare Youth Film were been selected for LASTA during the summer of 2021, this festival for young people was organised by Siamse Tíre Tralee.
-Mieke partnered with Kerry International Film Festival, festival Director Eibh Collins and Kerry Film Forum members for Cruinniú na nÓg 2021, this event proved to be an exceptionally successful events for children and young people in Kerry.
+Miekepartnered with Kerry International Film Festival, festival Director Eibh Collins for Cruinniú na nÓg 2021 and 2022, these events proved to be exceptionally successful for children and young people in Kerry.

 Mieke commenced her second term as Kerry Filmmaker in Residence during 2021.
 She is a Creative Associate on the Arts Council of Ireland, Creative Schools programme and a member of BLAST artist panel at Tralee Education Centre.
 She is a recipient of a Digital Media Award and Residency Award at Fire Station Artists’ Studios Dublin 2021.
 She is the director of film company Fierce Quiet Films which has recently received an Arts Council Film Project Award.